patrickomatic/keyword_extractor/README.md

   * `stopwords_file` - The path to a file containing a list of custom [stopwords](http://en.wikipedia.org/wiki/Stopwords).
 If set to nil, no stopwords file will be used.
 The file provided should be plain text and have one stopword per line.

   * `minimum_word_size` - The minimum length of a keyword.
 All keywords with fewer characters than this value will be rejected.
 Default value is 4.

+  * `reject` - A String, Array or Proc which can filter words to not be considered.